11 Things That Cause Your Skin to Freak Out

-Your allergies might be the cause of more than just feeling miserable internally.
-Aside from the sniffles, they can actually make your skin reactive.
-Dr. Kenneth Howe of Wexler Dermatology explains that all of a sudden your skin might become intolerant to products that it normally tolerates quite well.
-Topical acne medication can make skin dry, facial scrubs can cause skin to be rough and itchy, and chemical peels can cause burns.
-It’s like you have a different skin.
-Dr. Howe explains, “Seasonal allergies can provoke a state of subclinical inflammation in someone's skin."
-It's this state we refer to as "reactive" as anything could set it off.
-As for the signs that your skin is in a reactive state: patchy dryness and a tendency to break out in itchy red blotches that get worse if you scratch or rub them are good indications that you may need to adjust your routine for a bit.
+In addition to the sniffles, seasonal allergies can actually make your skin reactive.
+Dr. Kenneth Howe of Wexler Dermatology explains that your skin might become sensitive to products that it normally tolerates quite well.
+Topical acne medication can make skin dry, facial scrubs can cause skin to become rough and itchy, and chemical peels can cause burns.
+"Seasonal allergies can provoke a state of subclinical inflammation in someone's skin," Dr. Howe says.
+This state is commonly known as "reactive," as anything could set it off.
+Some signs that your skin may be in a reactive state?
+Patchy dryness as well as a tendency to break out in itchy red blotches that get worse if you scratch or rub them are good indications that you may need to adjust your routine for a bit.

-Obstructed breathing whether because of illness, weight, or age-related tightening of your airways can have an unexpected effect on your appearance.
-According to Dr. Gelb, co-author of GASP!: Airway Health-The Hidden Path To Wellness, Breathing that isn’t optimal ultimately affects the quality of your sleep, rendering it less restorative.
-And when you don't have restorative sleep, you'll find that your skin might look pasty and you look haggard and stressed.
-If your breathing becomes improved -- Dr. Gelb reiterates that more oxygen will be provided to every cell in your body if you are able to normalize your breathing.
+Illness, weight, or age-related tightening of your airways can have an unexpected effect on your appearance.
+According to Dr. Michael Gelb, co-author of GASP!: Airway Health-The Hidden Path To Wellness, irregular breathing ultimately impacts the quality of your sleep, rendering it less restorative.
+And when you don't have restorative sleep, you'll find that your skin might look "pasty."
+Dr. Gelb stresses that more oxygen will be provided to every cell in your body if you are able to normalize your breathing.
 In turn, your skin will have more color to it, and your eyes will open up and become whiter.

 Sleeping in Your Makeup

-Beauty sleep is important, as proven by the above, but if you sleep in your makeup, you are sabotaging your skin.
-Dr. Weiser of NYDG explains that during the day free radicals cling to makeup and skin, therefore augmenting oxidative damage and causing accelerated aging.
-"It is crucial to wash skin before bedtime to remove makeup and associated pollutants and oxidants from the skin surface in order to allow the skin time to heal and rejuvenate overnight."
+Beauty rest is definitely important, but if you sleep in your makeup, you are sabotaging your skin.
+Dr. Jessica Weiser of the New York Dermatology Group explains that free radicals cling to makeup and skin during the day, ultimately leading to accelerated aging.
+"It is crucial to wash skin before bedtime to remove makeup, associated pollutants, and oxidants from the skin surface in order to allow the skin time to heal and rejuvenate overnight."

-Derms across the board will tell you the same thing: If you eat a ton of sugary foods, it will show on your face.
+If you eat lots of sugary foods, it will show on your face.
 Why?
-"Excessive sugar consumption speeds the production of advanced glycation end products which cause collagen breakdown and skin sagging over time."
-If that's not a reason to cut down on sugar (and to watch for added sugar in your daily routine), we don't know what will.
+"Excessive sugar consumption speeds the production of advanced glycation, which causes collagen breakdown and skin sagging over time."
+If that's not a reason to cut down on sugar (and to watch for added sugar in your daily routine), we don't know what is.

 While getting exercise is important for overall health, Dr. Howe says it could cause your skin conditions to change for the worse.
-He suggestes that this is due to styling products in your hair or on your face that permeate as you sweat.
+This is due to styling products in your hair or on your face that permeate as you sweat, he says.

-Dr. Shereene Idriss, of Wexler Dermatology explains that a diet rich in antioxidants is essential to beautiful, wrinkle-free skin.
+Dr. Shereene Idriss of Union Square Dermatology explains that a diet rich in antioxidants is essential to beautiful, wrinkle-free skin.
 "Avoiding processed foods and an excess of salt and alcohol can help achieve a more radiant glow to your skin," says Dr. Idriss, "because they tend to dehydrate you resulting in a ruddy look.
-Clean eating is essential for a healthy mind, body, and beautiful skin."
+Clean-eating is essential for a healthy mind, body, and beautiful skin."

 Dr. Weiser explains that there is a misconception about products being acne-friendly.
-Oftentimes, acne-friendly products can actually be comedogenic, leading to blackheads by clogging the pores in your skin.
-"Many acne-prone patients believe that oil-free products are crucial to blemish-free skin,” but it turns out “emulsifiers used instead of these oils are often key culprits in triggering more breakouts."
+Oftentimes, oil-free products can actually be comedogenic, leading to blackheads by clogging the pores in your skin.
+"Many acne-prone patients believe that oil-free products are crucial to blemish-free skin," he says.
+But it turns out that "emulsifiers used instead of these oils are often key culprits in triggering more breakouts."

-A hidden aggravator of skin might be the fragrance in your detergent.
-According to Dr. Weiser, "People often don't realize that chemicals and fragrances in skincare products and laundry soaps or softeners can cause reactions on the skin surface."
-Moreover, “Natural” and "organic" products often have more plant additives (and therefore natural fragrance) which can be just as irritating as those with synthetic fragrances added in.
+According to Dr. Weiser, "People often don't realize that chemicals and fragrances in skin care products and laundry soaps or softeners can cause reactions on the skin surface."
+Moreover, "natural" and "organic" products often have more plant additives (and therefore natural fragrance) which can be just as irritating as those with synthetic fragrances added in.
 Determining your product's fragrance range is worth considering if your skin is reactive.